sktime/sktime-tutorial-euroscipy2024/README.md

 ### Deep learning dependencies

-For the deep learning dependencies, ensure your environment is activated in the console, potentially by re-executing step 2 above.
+To set up an environment with deep learning dependencies, repeat the above with `requirements` instead of `requirements_lite`, you may need to use a new environment name, e.g., `sktime_euroscipy_with_dl`.

-Then type: `pip install requirements_dl.txt` to install the requirements.
+You can also `pip install requirements_dl.txt` to only install the additional requirements, but this may result in version resolution conflicts.

 ### Installing the example package